If you’re looking for a reliable DIY guide for starting an LLC in New York, look no further.

 Registered Agent Service

 During the life of your LLC, you may, at some point, need to change your registered agent.
 Perhaps you want to switch from an individual to a professional service, or maybe your existing registered agent resigns.
-Either way, if you lose your secondary agent at any point, the Secretary of State will handle all of your LLC’s service of process.
+Either way, if you lose your secondary agent at any point, the Secretary of State will handle all of your LLC’s service process.

 Step 3: File the Formation Documents with the State